-The EMI scheme is incredibly popular with SME private companies.
+The Enterprise Management Incentive (“EMI”) options and EMI schemes are incredibly popular with SME private companies.
 If you are thinking of providing shares to employees the starting point is always an EMI scheme.
 EMI options are versatile, tax efficient and hence popular.
 We work with employers and also with individuals who ask us to look over the paperwork for them.

 We are always happy to discuss your requirements and provide an estimate of fees.

 - We have dealt with a large number of EMI options.
 This is a core business area for Gannons and we have the experience you need.